Find Grad Schools

 16 Yearly Graduations

 Appalachian State University comes in at #20 on our list of the most popular colleges offering graduate certificates in educational/instructional technology.
 Each year, around 20,000 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $4,242 per year, while in-state graduate students, on average, pay $5,081 per year.
+The average in-state tuition for full-time undergraduates is $4,242 per year, while in-state graduate students, on average, pay $4,839 per year.
 During the most recent year for which we have data, 16 people received their graduate certificate in educational/instructional technology from Appalachian State.
-About 77% of this group were women, and 32% were students from an underrepresented racial-ethnic group.
+Of these students, 76% were women and 6% were members of underrepresented racial-ethnic groups.

 References